jonmon6691/threatmodels/threatmodels/pages/bitcoin.md

 Bitcoin only receives a score of medium on the convenience scale.

 # Authentication
-The authentication in the bitcoin network takes place in the block chain and is an ingenious way of protecting the public record of transactions.
+The authentication in the Bitcoin network takes place in the block chain and is an ingenious way of protecting the public record of transactions.
 In order for a new block to get added to the chain, clients must solve a "hard" computation that includes a signature of the previous blocks.
 Changing a block requires